alephpi/presentations/rwkv.md

   <Footnote :number="'*'">Check news on <a href='https://discord.gg/bDSBUMeFpc'>Discord</a>!</Footnote>
 </Footnotes>

-Bo wishes the RWKV could replace Transformer as the basic architecture in LLM.
+Bo wishes the RWKV could replace Transformer as the basic architecture for LLM.
 He also believes AI development should be fully open sourced.
-He wants RWKV foundation becoming the **Linux** in LLM era.
+He wants RWKV foundation becoming as the **Linux** in LLM era.

 ---
 layout: cover